Updated May 27, 2023

 Six Sigma methodology’s last aim is to create output that is exactly the same as demanded by the consumer; it can be done by cutting all sources which can produce defects and reducing unwanted activities from the pipeline.
-While using six sigma technique, it is meant that the product and services produced will be defect free (almost), its methodology put more focus on the customer, create draft clearly for customers demand, then uses facts and data to bring out a better product.
+While using the six sigma technique, it is meant that the product and services produced will be defect-free (almost), its methodology put more focus on the customer, create a draft clearly for customers demand, then uses facts and data to bring out a better product.
 To create a new product, all internal and external resources are used; evaluated data, statistical methodology and other relevant metric is the key to get a better result.
 Six Sigma implementation needs good communication among the teams because, during the planning phase, it leaves a big room for interpreting new add on for adaptability, the clear draft is presented, which larger parts can be used and what parts can be decomposed for different solutions.

 - Response in no time.